Introduction

 Third-Party Integrations

-Our Service integrates with various third-party platforms at the Customer's direction:
+Our Service integrates with various third-party platforms at the Customer's direction, including:

 Each integration is subject to that platform's own privacy policy.
-We only access data necessary for attribution tracking.
+We only access data necessary for attribution tracking and the delivery of our Service.

 YouTube API Services